U-Lace Hexagram Lacing

 • If the crossovers of the laces are carefully woven as shown, there will be a couple of benefits.
 Firstly, it accurately depicts the rotational symmetry of the traditional “Star of David”.
 Secondly, each point of the Hexagram has the same number of overpasses and underpasses, which helps to maintain the shape more securely.

-• Depending on the eyelet spacing, skipping the middle row of eyelets may create a taller hexagram of more pleasing proportions.
+• Depending on the eyelet spacing, leaving an empty row of eyelets in the middle of the lacing may create a taller hexagram of more pleasing proportions.

 • Use the same U-Lace color throughout to replicate the look of a regular, single shoelace.